halildurmus/win32/doc/com.md

 }
 ```

-Failures are reported as `HRESULT` values (e.g. `E_ACCESSDENIED`); occasionally
+Failures are reported as `HRESULT` values (e.g. `E_ACCESSDENIED`).
+Sometimes a
-these are just the `HRESULT` equivalent of an underlying Win32 error code, as in
+Win32 error code is converted to an `HRESULT`, as in the case where a user
-the case where a user cancels a common dialog box:
+cancels a common dialog box:

 ```dart
 final hr = fileOpenDialog.Show(NULL);